BenjaminLindeen/realistic_random_word_generator/README.md

 return word.
 ```

-## 🛠 Key Features
+### 🛠 Key Features
 1. Diverse Word Generation: Suitable for different languages with slight tweaks.
 2. Efficiency: Optimized data structures to handle a dictionary of 62,915 English words.
 3. Customizability: Adjust the word length and other parameters to fit your needs.

-🙌 Contributions
+### 🙌 Contributions
 Feel free to fork, make pull requests or open issues.
-We appreciate any contributions!
+We appreciate any contributions.